Academic Handbook Admissions

 8. Special Educational Needs and Disability Act 2001

-4. This Policy is monitored by the Head of Admissions and is reviewed and updated as appropriate by the University in the light of experience, research and good practice.
+4. This Policy is monitored by the Director of Admissions and Analytics and is reviewed and updated as appropriate by the University in the light of experience, research and good practice.

 Admissions Criteria

 1. Academic Board is responsible for agreeing the entry requirements and the selection criteria for all programmes.
-Subject Admissions Tutors are responsible for moderating selection decisions in their subject.
+Subject Admissions Tutors are responsible for moderating selection decisions in their subjects.

 2. Subject Admissions Tutors, interviewers and admissions staff all receive training appropriate to their roles.
 This covers the legal framework of admissions, the Admissions Policy, and guidance on dealing with applications.